sulfo/xml-sitemap-feed/readme.txt

 2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favourite FTP client to the /plugins/ folder.

-3. Activate the plugin on the Plug-ins page.
+3. Activate the plugin on the Plugins page.

 4. If you have been using another XML Sitemap plugin before, check your site root and remove any created sitemap.xml file that remained there.